JuliaTracy/2021_Winter/README.md

 5. Surface to line: convert surface elements into line elements
 6. Add coordinates and delete fields: mainly for property sheet operation, generate the coordinates of point elements, delete unnecessary fields
 7. Intersect: Find the intersection lines/intersection points of two element layers
+8. distance.py: Enter the latitude and longitude of the WGS 1984 coordinate system in two ways to find the distance between two points in meters or kilometers

 ***Class6 Others***
 I have off-the-wall ideas sometimes and then I will learn from the Internet to develop something of different categories.
 They may include tiny open-cv programs,